CDLUC3/uc3-tools/README.md

 originally uploaded and under any versions in which their content was changed.

-Note that for Swift storage, the container is suffixed with the first three digits of the MD5 sum of the object ARK.
+Note that for Swift containers ending in .__, the base container name must be suffixed with the first three digits of the MD5 sum of the object ARK to obtain the actual container.

 For objects in S3 and Swift, the `locate` command will print a sample command line for accessing the object, including credentials if available.